 - John Doyle- Communications director, Berman & Co., Spokesman for CCF, the Employment Policies Institute & American Beverage Institute.

-Like other Berman & Co. front groups, CCF is headquartered at:
+Like other Berman & Co. front groups, CORE is headquartered at:

 Berman & Co.

 Washington, DC 20005 6

 Related SourceWatch Articles

 - Center for Organizational Research and Education